Predictions for the 2013 Nobel Prize in ChemistryOctober 5th, 2013

-Once again, the candidates are sorted below by discovery/invention rather than by scientist.
-The lists of scientists can get complicated.
+The candidates are sorted below by discovery/invention rather than by scientist.
+The treatment of candidate scientists can get complicated.
 Some are listed more than once.
 In cases where someone not listed could easily share in the prize for the associated discovery, a “+” is listed.
 In cases where one of the scientists listed could easily not share in that prize, a “–” is listed.
 The odds are reported in “odds against” format.
 Remember, this list attempts to address who will win the prize this year, not who should win the prize.
 There’s a big difference.

 Polymer Science, Matyjaszewski/Rizzardo/+/– 24-1

 Molecular Studies of Gene Recognition, Ptashne, 49-1

 Biological Membrane Vesicles, Rothman/Schekman/+, 49-1